Is a Medicare Advantage or Medicare Supplement plan better for you?

 - After your Guarantee issue ends, getting approved might be tricky if you have certain health conditions.

-What is a Medicare Advantage Prescription Drug Plan?
+Option 2.
+Medicare Advantage Prescription Drug Plan

 An overview of the different types of Medicare Advantage plans